gngian10/Swipe-App/README.md

 # Swipe App

-A simple and intuitive application that allows users to swipe left or right to interact with cards or items.
-Perfect for creating dating apps, product browsers, or any interactive experience based on swipe gestures.
+Prototype that allows users to swipe left or right to interact with cards or items.
+Fit for creating dating apps, product browsers, or any interactive experience based on swipe gestures.

 ## Features